gz-loginbz/community-scripts/CloneTools/README.md

 - `max-vm-age`: maximum age in days of voicemail messages to clone; `0` is equivalent to `all`, or 'none'.
 The default is `0`.
 - `list-of-dead-accounts`: a quoted and space separated list of account ids that will be excluded from transfer or removed from any `pvt_tree`.
-- `{databases}': a space separated list of database names, unquoted.
+- `{databases}`: a space separated list of database names, unquoted.

 ### Errata